bablu0k/bm/README.md

-This is a Virtual Machine Implemented in C.
+This is a Virtual Machine Implemented in C++.

-Just started this project to learn C.
+Just started this project to learn C++.